mortaas/vive_rrcc/vive_bridge/README.md

 ![Example of the tf tree structure that is used in this package](doc/frames.png)

-The package can also publishes the linear and angular velocities (twists) of tracked devices as a geometry_msgs/TwistStamped message on the */vive_node/twist/&lt;device type&gt;_&lt;serial number&gt;* topic, e.g. */vive_node/twist/controller_LHR_FF6FFD46*.
+The package can also publish the linear and angular velocities (twists) of tracked devices as a geometry_msgs/TwistStamped message on the */vive_node/twist/&lt;device type&gt;_&lt;serial number&gt;* topic, e.g. */vive_node/twist/controller_LHR_FF6FFD46*.
 Axes and buttons on controllers can also be published as a sensor_msgs/Joy message on the */vive_node/joy/&lt;device type&gt;_&lt;serial number&gt;* topic, e.g. */vive_node/joy/controller_LHR_FF6FFD46*.
 Joy messages are only published when the controllers are interacted with.
 These publishers are not enabled by default, but they are easily enabled during runtime by using the [rqt_reconfigure](http://wiki.ros.org/rqt_reconfigure) package.

 ### Visualization